South Alabama vs. Georgia Southern NCAA Football Odds, Plays and Insights | October 14, 2021

 Georgia Southern Stats and Trends

-- In Georgia Southern's six games this year, it has three wins against the spread.
+- Georgia Southern has played six games, with three wins against the spread.

-- This season, the Eagles have two ATS wins in four games as an underdog of 3.5 points or more.
+- The Eagles have been underdogs by 3 points or more four times this season and have covered the spread twice.

-- Georgia Southern's games this year have eclipsed the over/under in 60% of its opportunities (three times in five games with a set point total).
+- Georgia Southern has gone over the point total in 60% of its opportunities this season (three times over five games with a set point total).

-- When Georgia Southern scores more than 20.0 points, it is 2-0 against the spread and 2-1 overall.
+- Georgia Southern is 2-0 against the spread and 2-1 overall when the team scores more than 20.0 points.

-- In games that Georgia Southern picks up over 311.8 yards, the team is 2-0 against the spread and 2-1 overall.
+- When Georgia Southern amasses over 311.8 yards, the team is 2-0 against the spread and 2-1 overall.

-- This season the Eagles have six turnovers, five fewer than the Jaguars have takeaways (11).
+- The Eagles have six giveaways this season, while the Jaguars have 11 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.